has-c/has-c/README.md

 <sub>*Quote updated daily*</sub>

 <!-- DAILY QUOTE -->
-> Data alone is not enough.
-We need to teach machines to understand cause and effect.
+> The question is not whether intelligent machines can have emotions, but whether machines can be intelligent without emotions.
 >
-> — *Judea Pearl* (Computer Scientist)
+> — *Marvin Minsky* (Computer Scientist)
 <!-- /DAILY QUOTE -->